yanshengyuan/SDDAL/README.md

-# Continual learning with Simulation-Driven Differentiable Active Learning (SDDAL) framework for efficient phase retrieval data generation
+# Simulation-Driven Differentiable Active Learning (SDDAL) for phase retrieval data efficiency

-In the initial commit to this Continual-SDDAL repository, an original SDDAL (Simulation-Driven Differentiable Active Learning) framework was pushed into this repository.
+In the initial commit to this repository, an original SDDAL (Simulation-Driven Differentiable Active Learning) framework of 3rd Feb 2026 was pushed into this repository.
 The following instructions are about how to run different functionalities in the initially committed SDDAL.
-After the continual learning researcher is familiar with the initially committed original SDDAL, she will proceed to develop an continual learning scheme inside the SDDAL framework based on the initially pushed SDDAL code base.
+Further scientific and technical improvements may be made shortly in future.

 # Data and folder preparation